jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 certificates be issued for the domain 'certs.example.com' by any certificate issuer other than the example.net certificate issuer.

 certs.example.com         CAA 0 issue "example.net"

 CAA authorizations are additive; thus, the result of specifying both the empty issuer and a specified issuer is the same as specifying just the specified issuer alone.

+An issue property tag where the issuevalue does not match the ABNF grammar MUST be treated the same as one specifying the empty issuer.
+For example, the following malformed CAA resource record set forbids issuance:

+malformed.example.com     CAA 0 issue "%%%%%"

 A non-empty CAA record set that contains no issue property tags is authorization to any certificate issuer to issue for the corresponding